 Ring Light – Get the Best Hair Images for Your Salon Instagram

 If you’re good at marketing your salon, you probably have an Instagram or other social media account where you showcase your work.
 You want to make sure you take good pictures that give justice to the great service you provide.

-If you’re serious about improving your salon’s Instagram, I also recommend you to check out the social media tools that grow your salon business here.
+If you’re serious about improving your salon’s Instagram, I also recommend you check out the social media tools that grow your salon business here.

-Most mobile phones today allow you to take very good pictures which in many cases is sufficient for your salon’s social accounts.
+Most mobile phones today allow you to take very good pictures, which in many cases is sufficient for your salon’s social accounts.
 However, the second most important thing for good pictures is the light.

 Best Ring Light for Your Salon Photos

 Clip On Ring Light For Your Phone

 Salon carts and trolleys are used to keep your service tools at hand when performing the service.
 This helps you and your stylists stay organized with everything at hand when needed.

 There are many different options and sizes available for this, but what’s most important is that you get one that fits the needs you have, as a trolley with the wrong setup will not be of value but only in the way.

 What to Consider When Buying a Salon Cart or Trolley?